 Henry Tervo has performed with the Boston Pops, Emmanuel Music, Portland Symphony, Pro Arte Chamber Orchestra, Rhode Island Philharmonic, Acton Chamber Orchestra, and the Massachusetts Symphony Orchestra.
 He is also a woodwind instructor for Acton-Boxborough Community Education.

 “I teach not only the instrument but relevant theory so that students can better understand the structure of the music and be able to phrase more musically.”

-Can’t make it for the in-person audition date?
+Want to audition before December?
 Send us your video audition instead!
 Videos are accepted anytime and placement results are determined within 10 days of submission.
-We’re always looking for players (especially brass, double reeds, violas and double bass).

 Please contact our Class and Ensemble Manager for more information.

 —Prepare two short contrasting excerpts of any solo or etude of your choice that demonstrate your musicianship.
 Your choices should include passages that are slow and lyrical and ones that demonstrate more technical facility.
 Percussionists are encouraged (but not required) to play at least two of the three major percussion instruments (snare drum, mallets, timpani).
 Senior district level audition solos (or equivalent) are recommended.